johnbillion/user-switching/readme.txt

 == Changelog ==

+= 0.4.1 =
+* Support for upcoming changes to the admin bar in WordPress 3.3.

 = 0.4 =
 * Add some extended support for BuddyPress.
 * Add some extended support for Multisite.